columbia/turbo-artifact/README.md

 ## Contributing

+- Code style: flake8, Black, Google-style docstrings, type annotations (ideally)

 - Install [poetry](https://python-poetry.org/) to set up the environment.
 The `poetry.lock` will ensure that we all have the exact same packages.
 Useful commands:
     + `poetry add plotly` to install a package (e.g. Plotly) and update the requirements
     + `poetry update` to update the dependencies, `poetry lock --no-update` to just refresh the lockfile
     + `poetry install` to install the dependencies
     + `poetry shell` to activate the virtual environment

-- Code style: flake8, Black, Google-style docstrings (ideally)